canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ### Commit messages

-> _Please, please don’t use “uploading changes” or any variations._
+> _Please, please don’t use “uploading changes” or any variations on your commit messages._

 A [good commit message](https://thoughtbot.com/blog/5-useful-tips-for-a-better-commit-message) should tell why the change is needed, what problem it fixes and any side effect it might have.